Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 ![Benchmark results on a CUDA GPU](/posts/array-api-aot-jit/gpu_bench.png)

 Overall, performance benefits from using CUDA device are massive.
 In the JIT mode, PyTorch delivers up to 40x speed-up relative to the baseline `numpy`/`pythran` AOT on CPU, while Jax delivers up to 20x.
-(Curiously, Jax wins on multicore CPUs, while PyTorch seems to utilize a CUDA device better).
+Curiously, Jax wins on multicore CPUs, while PyTorch seems to utilize a CUDA device better.

 The difference between eager and jit modes is not as pronounced on CUDA as it is on a multicore CPU (with `torch`: on CPU, jitting changes the speedup from 1.6x to 16x, while on CUDA eager it gives 25x, and invoking JIT